Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 My favorite quote, “Best of wives and best of women.”
 Written about his beloved wife Eliza.
 He married her at age 25 and remained married until he was killed in a duel at age 49.
 They had 8 children.

 He Left on June 30 because of a dispute with the other two delegates from New York, but returned after George Washington “asked” him to come back.
-He returned for one week in early August and returned again on September 6 to become a member of the Committee on Style which put the finishing touches on the Constitution, including the opening words, “We the People….”.
+He returned for one week in early August (“on and off for the summer”) and returned on September 6 to become a member of the Committee on Style which put the finishing touches on the Constitution, including the opening words, “We the People….”.

-But because New York required two delegates to have a legal quorum and Hamilton was the sole delegate from New York, Hamilton could take part in debates but when it came time to vote on issues he was not allowed to vote.
+Because New York required two delegates to have a legal quorum and Hamilton was the sole delegate from New York after July 5th, Hamilton could take part in debates but when it came time to vote on issues he was not allowed to vote.

-Hamilton was killed in a famous duel with his political rival Aaron Burr in 1804.
+Hamilton was killed in a famous duel by his political rival Aaron Burr in 1804.

 No delegate had more proposals for the Constitution voted down.
 And no delegate worked harder to get the states to ratify the Constitution because he knew that without this new Constitution the country was doomed.